michaelbeaumont/properator/README.md

 # properator

-properator manages launching _in progress_ versions of your application using Flux, pull requests and the Github deployments API.
+properator manages launching _in progress_ versions of your application using [`flux`](https://github.com/fluxcd/flux), pull requests and the Github deployments API.

 ## Usage

-Assuming `properator` is setup to listen to your repository's webhook events (see below) and running as `@properator-bot`.
+We'll assume `properator` is [setup as a Github app](#setup) and running as `@properator-bot`.
+Comments are used to control `properator`.
-If we comment `@properator-bot deploy` on an existing PR, `properator` will launch an instance of Flux pointed to that PR's branch and create a GH deployment to track it.
+For example, `@properator-bot deploy` on a PR, will launch an instance of `flux` pointed to that PR's branch and create a GH deployment to track it.

 <img src="docs/usage.png" width="600" alt="Usage">

-When the PR is closed, that instance of Flux and the launched manifests will disappear.
+When the PR is closed, that instance of `flux` and the launched manifests will be removed.

 <img src="docs/closed.png" width="600" alt="Drop">

 Note: As more commits are pushed, github will say the deployment is "outdated".
-This is a drawback of the deployments API; it doesn't let us update a deployment, we can only create new ones.
+This is a drawback of the deployments API; it doesn't let us update the commit for a deployment, we can only create new ones.
-Howeber, the deployment is not really forever out of date, Flux will apply the changes within 5 minutes.
+However, the deployed version of the app really does track the PR branch because `flux` is now watching that branch and will apply any changes.

 ### URL annotations